coderefinery/reproducible-python/content/version-control/branching-and-committing.md

 :::{objectives}
 - Record new changes to our own copy of the project.
 - Understand adding changes in two separate branches.
-- See how to compare different versions.
+- See how to compare different versions or branches.
 :::